Automated Data Augmentations for Graph Classification: Background and Related Work

 In this work, we study the problem of graph classification.
 Let $G=(V, E, X)$ be an undirected graph, where $V$ is the set of nodes and $E$ is the set of edges.
 The node feature matrix of the graph $G$ is $X\in\mathbb{R}^{|V|\times d}$ where the $i$-th row of $X$ denotes the $d$-dimensional feature vector for the $i$-th node in $G$.
 For a graph classification task with $k$ categories, the objective is to learn a classification model $f: G\to y\in\{1,...,k\}$ that can predict the categorical label of $G$.

-Recently, GNNs \cite{kipf2017semi,velickovic2018graph,xu2018how,gilmer2017mpnn,gao2019graph,wang2020moleculekit} have been widely used for graph representation learning and shown great success in various graph classification problems.
+Recently, GNNs \citep{kipf2017semi,velickovic2018graph,xu2018how,gilmer2017mpnn,gao2019graph} have shown great success in various graph classification problems.
 Most GNNs use the message passing mechanism to learn graph node embeddings.
 Formally, the message passing for any node $v\in V$ at the $\ell$-th layer of a GNN model can be described as